Congratulations! You’ve successfully installed SecureDrop.

 To create a Journalist Tails USB, just follow the same procedure you used to create a Tails USB with persistence for the Admin Tails USB, as documented in the Tails Setup Guide.

 Once you’re done, boot into the new Journalist Tails USB on the Journalist Workstation.
-Enable persistence and set an administrator password before continuing with the next section.
+Enable persistence and set an admin passphrase before continuing with the next section.

 Set Up Automatic Access to the Journalist Interface¶

 Since the Journalist Interface is an ATHS, we need to set up the Journalist Tails USB to auto-configure Tor just as we did with the Admin Tails USB.
-The procedure is essentially identical, except the SSH configuration will be skipped, since only Administrators need to access the servers over SSH.
+The procedure is essentially identical, except the SSH configuration will be skipped, since only admins need to access the servers over SSH.